kimberkay/plant-swap/README.md

 8:15pm - Talked over my project with a friend last night, while talking through what I planned to do with her I finally figured out how to structure my swaps.
 Working now in GoogleSheets to restructure my API.

 9:10pm- Restructured and added swaps to API.

+Feb-24-22

+8:30 - 9:00 Added columns to google sheets before getting ready to import csv into mySqul.
+Sheets need a lot of work (entries) but I finally have a good structure to follow.
+Will import sheet today to create table but will end up filling in many, many more swaps and re-importing the csv again.